 - The woodland often floods in wet weather but a circular path that leads around the wood from Deerswood Avenue in south Hatfield is accessible most of the year.

 - Volunteer with us

-If you have spare time and would like to join them once a month, please contact us.
+If you have time to spare and would like to help with anything ranging from path maintenance, coppicing, hedge restoration, bird and butterfly survey, please contact us.